Admin Experience

 Refer to Zoom’s support center for more information on manually assigning licenses, provisioning through advanced SAML response mapping, or including the SCIM 2 parameter for Custom AI Companion within their identity provider’s payload.

-Collections are customizable with unique icons, names, and descriptions
+Knowledge Bases are customizable with unique icons, names, and descriptions

 Readers with questions about user groups are encouraged to refer to Zoom’s support center for more information.